spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/tutorials-and-howtos/how-to-create-custom-post-plugin.md

 ## Create a post plugin

-В деяких випадка потрібно виконати якісь дії після імпорту або зміни даних через Data Exchange API
+In some cases, you need to perform some actions after importing or changing data through the Data Exchange API.

 For some specific requirements, you may need to create custom post plugins.
 Post plugins allow you to perform some manipulations after data import or data update.
 To implement custom post plugins, you need to create a new class that implements the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostCreatePluginInterface` or `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostUpdatePluginInterface` interface.

 You can see more details in already existing plugins, please check documentation [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).

 ### Implement the `DynamicEntityPostCreatePluginInterface` interface

-For example we will create a plugin that will call a facade method after data import for a specific entity, its some abstract example, you can implement your own logic.
-If you need to implement a plugin for data update, you need to implement the `DynamicEntityPostUpdatePluginInterface` interface.
+For example, we will create a plugin that will call a facade method after data import for a specific entity, it's an abstract example, and you can implement your logic.
+If you need to implement a plugin for data updates, you need to implement the  `DynamicEntityPostUpdatePluginInterface` interface.
 Methods `postCreate` and `postUpdate` should return `DynamicEntityPostEditResponseTransfer` object, you can add some errors in this transfer object if needed. `DynamicEntityPostEditRequestTransfer` object to get data from the request.
 Please see the example below.

 **Code sample:**